Gershom-pro/alx-higher_level_programming/0x00-python-hello_world/README.md

-* Python Basics
+# Python Basics

-This is an introductory lesson on python.
+This is an introductory lesson on python as covered in the Alx-SE program.
 It covers:

 *  How to use the Python interpreter
 *  How to print text and variables using "print"